May 13, 2019

 And if they still don’t show

 Follow through by contacting the police if you need to.
 Then, if you think they’re not actually missing, wait until your deadline has come and gone.
 If you haven’t heard from your employee, then it’s time to terminate.
 Send a letter via both email and post, advising them that their employment has ended.
 When you do, you will have to pay them for any outstanding annual or long-service leave entitlement.
 However, you’re not required to pay out any sick leave, nor are you required to pay any salary in lieu of notice.
 Their actions mean they were the ones who pulled the trigger and the day they left work they effectively resigned.

 What do you do if you hear from them?

 If your attempts to elicit a response actually prove fruitful, it can settle your mind that they’re okay.
 However, from an HR process perspective, it can still be complicated and problematic.
-For instance, the absence may be due to domestic violence, in which case it’s your duty to support your staff member.
-Alternatively, you may have uncovered a serious physical or mental illness in which case you may find the employee requires time off, or that their pattern of work changes so that they’re in and out of the office.
+For instance, the absence may be due to domestic violence, in which it’s your duty to support your staff member.
+Alternatively, you may have uncovered a serious physical or mental illness.
+In which case you may find the employee requires time off, or change their work pattern to varied hours.
 In this case, you really can’t – and shouldn’t – terminate their employment.
 Instead, look into a return to work plan, or a period of modified duties, to see how you can make it workable for them and for the business.
 Finally, you may find that the worker agrees to return but provides zero explanation for what they did and why they did it.
 When this occurs, you can give them a formal warning.
 You’re not usually obliged to pay them for time spent out of the office.

 As with all human resources issues, the two most important things to remember are, always to follow your written policies and to communicate clearly.
 If you need help formulating policies for your workplace, or you need assistance dealing with an employee who you think may have abandoned their employment, get in touch today.